retirement planning | april 11, 2023

 Although this analysis does not cover every situation, the break-even asset levels can be a starting point to evaluate your decision.
 It also demonstrates the value of financial conversations with your adult children.
 As you approach retirement, evaluating your situation more closely—on your own or with a financial planner—can help you make informed choices that benefit you and the next generation.

-Please read the “Appendix: Methodology and Assumptions" section in the full Download Article link.
+Please read the “Appendix: Methodology and Assumptions" section in the full Download the Article (PDF) link (the top right of article).

-1Break-even points are only shown at income levels where the assumed savings rate is feasible under statutory deferral limits.
-Points are not shown for age 60 above an income of $285,000 because those points would result in negative ending balances under one or both strategies.
+1Break-even points are only shown at income levels where the assumed savings rate is feasible under statutory deferral limits throughout all remaining working years.
 While in a few cases the analysis identified multiple break-even points, only the lowest ones are shown.

 2Exceptions apply, such as beneficiaries less than 10 years younger than the owner, minor children of the original owner, and disabled or chronically ill beneficiaries.